Whats is there to do on Koh Tao?

 Max out on Sunsets

-There’s no such thing as a bad sunset on Koh Tao, as even on cloudy days the colours are always beautiful as the sun drops over the horizon.
+There’s no such thing as a bad sunset on Koh Tao.
+Even on cloudy days, the colours are always beautiful as the sun drops over the horizon.
 So why would you ever want to miss one?
-The west coast of the island in the best spot for catching the last rays of the day.
-Chill out on the sand, relax in a beachside bar with live music or DJs, head inland to one fo the west coast viewpoints, or splurge on a few drinks at a luxury resort or the rooftop of a mountainside restaurant.
+The west coast of the island is the best spot for catching the last rays of the day.
+Chill out on the sand, and relax in a beachside bar with live music or DJs.
+Head inland to one of the West Coast viewpoints, or splurge on a few drinks at a luxury resort.
+Or visit the rooftop of a mountainside restaurant.
 The choice is yours!

 Take a Thai Cooking Class

-Taking a Thai cooking class is one of the most fun things to do on Koh Tao, as well as being a great learning experience and giving you a more in-depth insight into Thai culture at the same time.
-The perfect activity for a rainy day, most cooking schools allow some input on which dishes you would like to learn, and the best part is you get to eat all of the delicious food you cook at the end of the lesson!
+Taking a Thai cooking class is one of the most fun top 10 things to do on Koh Tao, as well as being a great learning experience and giving you a more in-depth insight into Thai culture at the same time.
+The perfect activity for a rainy day.
+Most cooking schools allow some input on which dishes you would like to learn.
+The best part is you get to eat all of the delicious food you cook at the end of the lesson!

 Go for a Hike

-For a small island, Koh Tao has a lot of hiking trails, and we definitely recommend you check some of them out during your stay.
-Many locals rank hiking as one of the best things to do on Koh Tao, so be sure to ask your dive school staff or accommodation reception for their recommendations on where to explore.
-Whether it’s a casual stroll around the coastline, a steep uphill to an epic viewpoint, or a full traverse to the other side of the island, it’s definitely worth strapping on your trainers to see some of the less-visited parts of the island.
+For a small island, Koh Tao has a lot of hiking trails.
+We recommend you check some of them out during your stay.
+Many locals rank hiking as one of the best things to do on Koh Tao.
+You can ask your dive school staff or accommodation reception for their recommendations on where to explore.
+Whether it’s a casual stroll around the coastline, a steep uphill to an epic viewpoint.
+Or a full traverse to the other side of the island.
+It’s definitely worth strapping on your trainers to see some of the less-visited parts of the island

-Top tip: Be sure to take plenty of water with you, and if you are not sure about hiking alone, you can always sign up to one of our hiking tours.
+Top tip: Be sure to take plenty of water with you, and if you are not sure about hiking alone, you can always sign up for one of our hiking tours.

 For the backpackers among you, a night of partying is probably near the top of your bucket list of things to do on Koh Tao.
 With a variety of bars, sports bars, and party bars, there are options to suit all music tastes and every time of night.
 There is even an organised pub crawl a few nights of the week which is a great way to meet people, especially if you are travelling solo.
 However, before you go too metal on the party lifestyle, we do recommend you check out our top tips to make sure you stay safe on Koh Tao.